Manny Aparicio: York9

 On January 14, 2019, Aparicio signed with Canadian Premier League club York9.
 The 2019 season was the first in both Canadian Premier League and York9 FC history, and before it started Aparicio was named the first-ever captain for York9.
 Aparicio took part in the Canadian Premier League's first game in history, a 1–1 draw in Hamilton, Ontario against Forge FC and assisted the first ever Canadian Premier League goal in the third minute of the match.
 However he also became the first player to be red carded in the Canadian Premier League, after receiving a second caution for a deliberate handball in second-half stoppage time.

 Pacific FC

 On 6 November 2020, Aparicio signed with fellow CPL side Pacific FC.

 He officially left the club in January 2024, having scored ten goals and 11 assists in 78 appearances between all competitions for the club.

 Atlético Ottawa

 On March 22, 2024, Atlético Ottawa announced the signing of the Toronto-raised midfielder, ahead of the 2024 Canadian Premier League season.
+Aparicio was part of the squad which won Ottawa's first CPL title, providing the assist for the winning goal in extra time during the final on November 9, 2025. on December 23, 2025, it was announced that he had signed a two-year contract extension with the club.